Israeli telecoms regulator plans first cut to landline phone rates in 17 years

 Yoaz Hendel, who was fired on Monday as part of political jockeying in anticipation of an early Israeli election, said the public would save about 400 million shekels ($123 million) a year from using landlines from Bezeq.

-The group, which operates a nationwide phone network, declined to comment on the regulator's plans.
+The group, which operates a nationwide phone network, expressed anger at the regulator's plans, saying charges for its telephony services are already low.

+It said the decision was a "tool in an unnecessary political game using Bolshevik regulation that we thought had already passed from the world".

+Bezeq added that the timing was unfortunate as it is about to launch a fibre optics network at a cost of billions of shekels.

 "The use of landline phones has decreased over the years, but the service still has over 2 million subscribers," he said.